caseif/js.nation/README.md

 release.

 ## Requirements
 To use js.nation, you'll need a decently-powered computer and a modern browser (see below for supported browsers).
-For reference, my i3-4030U laptop can pull 60 FPS.
+Laptops may lag a little, and phones straight-up will not work properly.

 ## Browser Support
 Supported browsers are listed below (along with respective minimum required versions).